Welcome to the Wagner Society of Washington DC

 Our annual newsletter is now available!
 Click here to view!

-We are absolutely thrilled that our American Wagner Project alum and Pohanka Grant recipient Issachah Savage will be performing the title role in Peter Grimes with the Dutch National Opera in Amsterdam in October 2024.
-If you'll be in Amsterdam then, please try to make it to a performance.
-Please click here to read an article with comments from Issachah and the director of the production, Barbora Horáková.
+We are absolutely thrilled that our American Wagner Project alum and Pohanka Grant recipient Issachah Savage made his title role debut in Peter Grimes with the Dutch National Opera in Amsterdam in October 2024 to great critical acclaim.
+Please click here to read an article with comments from Mr. Savage and the director of the production, Barbora Horáková, and more in-depth comments on the role here.
+A final word from Mr. Savage is here.

 25th Anniversary Newsletter!